pmeskers/lets_javascript/README.md

 gulp dist             # Builds a production version of the application into 'dist/'
                       # Includes uglification/minification/no source maps.
 ```

-When using this scaffold, feel free to remove any tests from `spec/lib/` -- these are tests that test the scaffold behavior itself (such as the ReactHelper).

 ## Tools included